-Patients receive goggles to protect their eyes from the light emitted by the laser.
+Patients receive goggles to protect their eyes from the light emitted from the laser.

 Following treatment, the provider applies a topical serum, which helps soothe and protect the treatment areas.

 Patients may notice that they have tiny dots in the treatment areas.
 These microdots are referred to as mends.
-They typically subside and will flake off within three to seven days of treatment.
+They typically subside and will flake off within 3 to 7 days of treatment.